Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 I am now available to help new breeders or private pet-owners with the whelping of litters.
 The area I can service includes Chilliwack, Abbotsford, Langley, Surrey and White Rock in BC.
 Rates charged will depend on general circumstances, location, time of day etc. Call and discuss this with me.
 My veterinarian would be willing to give a reference to anyone considering using this service and references from long-time owners of cats from me are available too.

-Please check out my page on Cat Care Counselling for more info on other areas I may be able to help with.
+Please check out my page on Pet Care Counselling for more info on other areas I may be able to help with.
 Producing healthy litters starts long before the actual birthing process and the more you know and can plan ahead the easier your pets whelping experience will be.

 • If you have a cat from us, we'd love to hear from you and see recent photos of your cat.